ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 #### Hardware {#hardware}

 However, a censorship-resistant, decentralized network should not rely on cloud providers.
 It's healthier for the ecosystem if you run your own node on your local hardware.
-[Estimations](https://www.ethernodes.org/networkType/Hosting) show around 40-60% of nodes is running on cloud which could become a single point of failure.
+[Estimations](https://www.ethernodes.org/networkType/Hosting) show a large share of nodes are running on cloud, which could become a single point of failure.

 Depending on your needs and wants, Ethereum clients can run on your computer, laptop, server or single-board computer.
 Even if it's possible to run clients on your personal computer, having a dedicated machine just for your node can greatly enhance its performance and security while minimizing the impact on your primary computer.